-Treatment for Stomatitis includes extraction of all dentition behind the upper and lower canine (fang) teeth.
+Treatment for Stomatitis includes extraction of all dentitions behind the upper and lower canine (fang) teeth.
 Sometimes treatment can include the extraction of all teeth in the mouth.
 Remove any plaque-retentive surfaces which can continue to trigger an overactive immune response.

 Most cases have a positive response to therapy.
-Consequently, even if a cat has all of their teeth removed they can still eat soft food very well and live without pain.
+Consequently, even if a cat has all of its teeth removed it can still eat soft food very well and live without pain.

 How to Brush Maine Coon Teeth